 - Please follow the directions of our staff and doctors so that we may best take care of our beloved central coast community!

-- We have limited the number of patients in our waiting areas.
+- We continue to try to limit the number of patients in our waiting areas.

 - Common/high touch areas/surfaces are cleaned & sanitized with bleach or alcohol-based solutions throughout the day.